ManifoldScholar/manifold-docs/_docs/projects/customizing/general.md

 - **Disabled**.
 If standalone mode is `Disabled`, the project can never be viewed in standalone mode.
 This is the default setting for new projects.
 - **Enabled**.
 If standalone mode is `Enabled`, the user must come to that project with the following suffix appended to the URL for standalone presentation; otherwise users will encounter the default library view of the project: `?mode=standalone`.
 This is useful for publishers who want to present a project as standalone when directed from a specific location (e.g., a publisher's or author's website), while allowing the same project to be viewed in library mode for those arriving to it from other locations.
 - **Enforced**.
 If standalone mode is `Enforced`, that project can only be viewed in standalone mode regardless of from where a user is coming to the project.
+Additionally, projects that are enforcing standalone mode are removed from the projects page library and the landing page, in cases where the instance isn't displaying project collections.

 When a project is offered in standalone mode,